juandopazo/yui3-task/README.md

 Credits
 -------

-Y.task is a simplified port of [Task.js](http://taskjs.org/), by David Herman
+Y.task is heavily based on [Task.js](http://taskjs.org/), by David Herman